bsc-s2/pykit/http/README.md

 The numbers are time in second.

-It is possible there are less than these field, if request failed.
+There might be less fields in the result, if request failed.

 It is also possible some of the above fields appear more than once.